Fidelity, T. Rowe Price funds load up on Alibaba shares

-BOSTON Big mutual funds at T. Rowe Price Group and Fidelity Investments are the industry's largest holders of Alibaba Group Holding Ltd shares, according to recent fund disclosures.
+BOSTON Big mutual funds at T. Rowe Price Group (TROW.O) and Fidelity Investments are the industry's largest holders of Alibaba Group Holding Ltd (BABA.N) shares, according to recent fund disclosures.

 Alibaba's initial public offering in late September, the largest in history, has helped boost the performance of many fund managers, the data show.

-The T. Rowe Price Growth Stock Fund was No. 1 with 6 million Alibaba shares at the end of September.
-The $43 billion fund is up 3.63 percent in the past month, beating 91 percent of its peers.
+The T. Rowe Price Growth Stock Fund (PRGFX.O) was No. 1 with 6 million Alibaba shares at the end of September.
+The $43 billion (26.91 billion pound) fund is up 3.63 percent in the past month, beating 91 percent of its peers.

-Fidelity's $110 billion Contrafund, run by star stock picker Will Danoff, was the second largest holder with 3.23 million Alibaba shares.
+Fidelity's $110 billion Contrafund (FCNTX.O), run by star stock picker Will Danoff, was the second largest holder with 3.23 million Alibaba shares.

 Alibaba's IPO initially raised $21.8 billion.
 The stock surged 38 percent in its market debut, and is up 16 percent in the past month, valuing China's e-commerce leader at $257 billion.